arcanecoast/trachecker/README.md

 ### Version history

-04.04.2015:
+**28.06.2015:**

+Enhancements:
+  - New checks for .TRA exporting to .TLK are implemented (if .tra is empty, if .tra has non contiguous entries, if .tra first index is not 0 or 1);
+  - Application now asks if user really want to reload text file.

+**04.04.2015:**

-  - New features:
+New features:
-    - Export/import to .TLK
+  - Export/import to .TLK;
-    - UTF-8 support
+  - UTF-8 support;
-    - New parameter "DefaultCodepage" in config file which sets default encoding for file saving
+  - New parameter "DefaultCodepage" in config file which sets default encoding for file saving.

-05.12.2013:
+**05.12.2013:**
-  - Initial release
+  - Initial release.